Vantiq/vantiq-extension-sources/HikVisionSource/README.md

 * **libHCCore.so**
 * **libHCPreview.so** which is in the HCNetSDKCom directory of the lib path of the Device Network SDK (for Linux 64 bit)

-**NOTE**  For easier soluiton one might include all the content of the lib directory from Hikvision SDK to the lib directory of extension source, including the subdirectories HCNetSDKCom content in that lib directory
+**NOTE**  For an easier solution, one might include all the content of the lib directory from Hikvision SDK to the lib directory of extension source, including the subdirectories HCNetSDKCom content in that lib directory

 ## How to Run the Program